Sagittaria papillosa

-Sagittaria papillosa, the nipplebract arrowhead, is a plant species native to the south-central United States (Texas, Oklahoma, Louisiana, Arkansas and Mississippi).

-Sagittaria papillosa grows in wet places such as marshes and the banks of lakes and slow-moving streams.
-It is a perennial herb up to 120 cm tall.
+Sagittaria papillosa, the nipplebract arrowhead, is a perennial plant species growing up to 120 cm tall.
 Petioles are triangular in cross-section, the leaf blade very narrowly elliptical to ovate, not lobed.
 The species is distinguished from others in the genus by having bumps (papillae) resembling nipples on the flower bracts.

+It is native to the south-central United States (Texas, Oklahoma, Louisiana, Arkansas and Mississippi).
+It grows in wet places such as marshes and the banks of lakes and slow-moving streams.